 What are Data Tables?

 For our tutorial, we will create a single Employee data table.
 We will then look for an employee record in the table and display the results in a page.
-If the employee is found, we will display the record and then present a form where the user can update the record.
-When the user completes updating the record, the corresponding row in the Employee data table is also updated.
+If there is an existing employee record, we will display it and then present a form where the user can update the record.
+An update to the employee record also updates the corresponding row in the Employee data table.

-If the record is not found, the user will then be presented with a form that they can use to insert the record into the Employee data table.
+If there is no employee record, the user will see a form that they can use to insert the record into the Employee data table.

 Creating a Data Table